 Your furnace leaking water could be due to the whole-house humidifier if it’s connected to your furnace.
 Some malfunctions can cause a whole-house humidifier to leak inside your furnace, causing a pool of water on the floor just outside your furnace.
 Regular HVAC maintenance appointments can help prevent this issue.

 Because your AC and furnace may share a drainage line, obstructions in the plumbing could easily cause a puddle of water to collect—even if there’s not an internal, mechanical issue with your HVAC system.
 Other kinds of plumbing leaks like poorly fitting pipes or clogged drains can also cause a puddle of water to occur.

 If you have a standard efficiency furnace and you have some type of water leak, it’s possible that the exhaust or flue piping was incorrectly sized upon installation.
 In this case, the ill-fitting piping will need to be removed and the properly sized piping installed.

 The first step to fixing a leaking furnace is to shut it off and put some towels down to quickly clean up the water.
 Check the air filter first to see if that’s the issue and replace if necessary.
 Next, it’s a good idea to vacuum around the PVC drain line to remove any clogs that could be present.
 Turn on your unit again to see if the leak is resolved.

 Call John C. Flood for Furnace Repair Services

-If changing out your air filter and removing any clogs in the drainage system didn’t resolve your leak, it’s time to contact John C. Flood and schedule an appointment for some help.
+If changing out your air filter and removing any clogs in the drainage system didn’t resolve your leak, it’s time to call at 703-594-7352 and contact John C. Flood and schedule an appointment for some help.
 A professional furnace repair team can inspect your furnace to fix any issues and prevent any future, more serious damage.